Auburn fires coach Bryan Harsin, who won 9 of 21 games | Times Leader

 “Obviously from the outcome of the game, nobody’s going to feel what we did was good enough,” Harsin said.
 “I think everyone is in there hurting, which we should be.”

-Athletic director Allen Greene, who with five months left on his initial five-year deal, made the out-of-the-box hire of a coach with no SEC background.
+Athletic director Allen Greene, who resigned in August with five months left on his initial five-year deal, made the out-of-the-box hire of a coach with no SEC background.
 Harsin had gone 69-19 in seven seasons at Boise State, his alma matter.

 Harsin survived a school investigation into his program in the offseason that was initiated by then-President Jay Gogue following heavy turnover on his roster and coaching staff.

-Three-year starting quarterback Bo Nix left for Oregon, where he has led the Ducks to and 7-1 start.
+Three-year starting quarterback Bo Nix left for Oregon, where he has led the Ducks to a No. 8 ranking and 7-1 start.
 Defensive coordinator Derek Mason left for the same job at Oklahoma State, and Harsin fired offensive coordinator Mike Bobo.

 His first choice to replace Bobo, Austin Davis, accepted the job and then changed his mind, citing personal reasons.
 Auburn wound up standing by Harsin — at the time.